Algebraic and context-free subsets of subgroups: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Pedro Silva for fruitful discussions of these topics, which improved the paper.
+The author is grateful to Pedro Silva for fruitful discussions of these topics, which improved the paper, and to the anonymous referee for several corrections and for Example \ref{ex baumslag}.
 The author was supported by the grant SFRH/BD/145313/2019 funded by Funda\c c\~ao para a Ci\^encia e a Tecnologia (FCT).